Bare-handed surgeries as Zimbabwe's health system collapses

 "Affordable quality health care guaranteed," read campaign billboards for President Emmerson Mnangagwa, a former Mugabe protege, ahead of the July 2018 election.
 Six months after he narrowly won the disputed vote, Zimbabwe's health sector has widespread shortages of basic medicines such as painkillers and contraceptives.

-Mnangagwa and others in the country's political and economic elite receive medical care mainly in neighboring South Africa, while Mugabe frequently visits Singapore for treatment.
+Mnangagwa and others in the country's political and economic elite receive medical care mainly in neighbouring South Africa, while Mugabe frequently visits Singapore for treatment.

 At home, everyday Zimbabweans seeking health care have had to bring their own drugs, syringes, bandages and, at times, water.

-Government hospitals were paralyzed by the five-week doctors' strike that "begrudgingly" sputtered to an end on Thursday with no resolution for their demands.
+Government hospitals were paralysed by the five-week doctors' strike that "begrudgingly" sputtered to an end on Thursday with no resolution for their demands.
 The end brings no improvement in conditions.

 In November, the Zimbabwe Medical Association, which represents health workers, warned that patients were "relapsing" and "deteriorating" while operations were being cancelled due to shortages of medicines.